 Flu

 Influenza, commonly known as the flu, is a respiratory illness caused by viruses that affect the nose, throat and lungs.
 Flu season, the peak time for influenza, is November through April each year.
-The flu shot is your best defence to protect yourself and your family against the flu.
+The flu vaccine is your best defence to protect yourself and your family against the flu.

 How do you get the flu?